taw00/writing-resources/Documents/howto-joplin.md

 ## Why Joplin?

 These are the features that attracted me to Joplin:
-* Your documents are formatted in [Markdown](https://en.wikipedia.org/wiki/Markdown).
+* Your documents are formatted in markdown.
 Nice and simple.
 * It nicely previews the Markdown so you can see what a printout would look like, roughly.
 * I can store to several different cloud storage services (I use Dropbox).
 * It's all end-to-end encrypted.